-- ▶ The buzzer volume setting is retained even when the power is turned off. - If the buzzer volume adjustment function is disabled in [Disp mode item] of the setup program sold separately, this setting item will no longer appear in display mode.
-(The default setting is enabled.) - Press the DISP/ESC button several times on the measurement mode screen to display the BUZZER VOLUME screen.
+- The buzzer volume setting is retained even when the power is turned off. - If the buzzer volume adjustment function is disabled in [Disp mode item] of the setup program sold separately, this setting item will no longer appear in display mode.
+(The default setting is enabled.) - Press the DISP/ESC button several times on the measurement mode screen to display the BUZZER VOLUME screen. - 2 Press the POWER/ENTER button.